inhandnet/InGateway-docker-EN/Docker-user-manual.md

 <a id="set-lan-parameters"> </a>

-### 1.2 Set LAN Parameters: Access the IG902 Through LAN
+### 1.2 Access the IG902
-To set the IG902 LAN network parameters, see [Access IG902 in a LAN](http://manual.ig.inhandnetworks.com/en/latest/IG902-Quick-Start-Manual.html#set-lan-parameters-access-the-ig902-through-lan).
+Acess the IG902 by referring to [Access the IG902](http://manual.ig.inhandnetworks.com/en/latest/IG902-Quick-Start-Manual.html#set-lan-parameters-access-the-ig902-through-lan).

 <a id="set-wan-parameters"> </a>

-### 1.3 Set WAN Parameters: Connect IG902 to the Internet
+### 1.3 Connect IG902 to the Internet
-To set the IG902 WAN network parameters, see [Connect IG902 to the Internet](http://manual.ig.inhandnetworks.com/en/latest/IG902-Quick-Start-Manual.html#set-wan-parameters-connect-ig902-to-the-internet).
+Connect IG902 to the Internet by referring to [Connect IG902 to the Internet](http://manual.ig.inhandnetworks.com/en/latest/IG902-Quick-Start-Manual.html#set-wan-parameters-connect-ig902-to-the-internet).

 <a id="update-the-firmware"> </a>